sternenseemann/gopher-proxy/README.md

 ## Things to keep in mind

-* Your gopher server must send UTF-8-encoded responses or gopher-proxy will break (I will improve this)
+* Your gopher server must send UTF-8-encoded gopher menus
 * gopher-proxy might misinterpret certain content, because of the context-sensitive nature of gopher
 * gopher-proxy does not support Gopher+